[Information] Breezy Point Tip Off Road Permits Sold Out for 2020

 All 4 X 4 permits have been sold out.

-Dogs are prohibited from ocean side beaches at Sandy Hook, Fort Tilden and Jacob Riis Park from March 15 to September 15 due to nesting birds.
+Dogs are prohibited from ocean side beaches at Sandy Hook, Fort Tilden, Jacob Riis Park, West Beach, Breezy Point Tip and on the bayside of Breezy Point Tip from March 15 to September 15 due to nesting birds.

 Gateway National Recreation Area covers 27,000 acres and crosses over two states, New Jersey and New York.
 It takes in the towns of Sandy Hook, New Jersey; Jamaica Bay, New York; and Staten Island, New York.